blocklet/create-blocklet/template-static/react/README.md

   Release a new version to a registry.

+  > Make sure the blocklet is bundled before publish.

   ```shell
   blocklet publish
   ```

+  Or you can simply use `npm run release` command.

 - You also can publish a new version to a registry by Github CI.
   Bump version at first.